stakater/kubestackplus-docs/content/about/update-lifecycle.md

 ## Major Versions

-Major versions of SAAP, for example version 1, are supported for one year following the release of a subsequent major version or the retirement of the product.
+Major versions of SAAP, for example version 1, are supported for one-year following the release of a subsequent major version or the retirement of the product.
 After this time, clusters would need to be upgraded or migrated to the next major version.

 ## Minor Versions

-Stakater supports all minor versions for at least a one year period following general availability of the given minor version.
+Stakater supports all minor versions for at least a one-year period following general availability of the given minor version.

 Customers are notified 30 days prior to the end of the support period.
 Clusters must be upgraded to a supported minor version prior to the end of the support period, or the cluster will enter a [Limited Support](#limited-support-status) status.